 Small utility knife: I bought these in packs of 3 and use them constantly.
 Great for scraping away the thinset in between two tiles that are very close together without accidentally moving them.
 And opening boxes.
 And cutting wallpaper along cabinets.
 And everything else in my house that I need to absentmindedly stash small knives for.

 Ready for the tutorial?
 Let’s get on with it!

-Some ceramic tiles are manufactured to have tiny nubs along all four edges of each tile, called “lugs”.
+Some ceramic tiles are manufactured to have tiny nubs or ridges along all four edges of each tile, called “lugs”.
 This allows the tile to butt up against each other and still have a grout line, but will provide near-perfect 1/16″ spacing and won’t require extra spacers in between (unless you wanted extra-wide grout lines, which I don’t prefer).
 They are a little hard to see unless you run your fingers along the tile, but I’ve done my best to capture a photo of what they look like during install below (arrows are pointing to a few, but they are on all sides of the tile).

 I bought my tile from Floor and Decor and didn’t realize that self-spacing was a possibility until one of the clerks corrected me when I asked about spacers.
 I looked to find similar tiles (also called “self-spacing” in areas where the word “lugs” would be confusing for most people) in my local Blue and Orange but didn’t see these available, so you may have to find a specialty store if you’re looking for them.

 When you zoom out, they really don’t look at all significant (photo altered to bump up the contrast a little to make them easier to see).
 I got lucky on a few tiles and saw that one edge was coated, which allowed the lugs to stand out just a little bit more.

 Spacing above the counter